Actual rating: 3.5 stars.It might be a tad spoiler-ish

 Rule of Negotiation #5: Never let them see you sweat.

 Once again, Tori shows us how strong she really is.
 I admire her.
 She’s the kind of strong character I like.
 Even though I don’t exactly approve of her methods.
 To avoid thinking about Brit she buries herself in work, more

 I must admit though, that even though I was really annoyed with Brit, and I realize this now, I loved the ending.
 They both had some serious issues to overcome before they could be together.
 Brit’s need to take over the family when it wasn’t really his place; he tried to solve everyone else’s problems, but he couldn’t even see his own.
 And Tori’s trusting issues, she was hiding away in a pile of papers, refusing to see what was right in front of her in fear she would get hurt, like her mother had.

 But Brit wasn’t like her father –not in the end –and she was nothing like her mother.
-She was strong, and he (even though still a bit of an arrogant asshole) was sweet and caring
+She was strong, and he (even though still a bit of an arrogant asshole) was sweet and caring and sexy as hell.